bgeneto/siesta-intel-mpi/README.md

 ## 5. Test siesta

-`exit` sudo, i.e., return to your normal user.
-Let's copy siesta `Test` directory to our home (where we have all necessary permissions):
+Let's copy siesta `Test` directory to our home (where we have all necessary permissions).
+But `exit` sudo first, i.e., return to your normal user.

 ```
 exit